 Capillary Cutting Procedure

-1. Place the capillary on a clean, flat surface.
+1. Gently place the capillary on a clean, flat surface.

-2. Holding the stone at approximately 30° angle to the tubing, draw the non-serrated edge of the stone across the capillary.
+2. Gently holding the stone at approximately 30° angle to the capillary tube, starting near one edge of the stone, proceeding in a single, smooth motion, draw the length of the non-serrated edge of the stone across the capillary one time .
 Apply just enough pressure to score the capillary, do not attempt to cut through the capillary.

 3. Pull the capillary axially until it breaks.
 If it won’t break, the score was not deep enough.
 Repeat the above steps, pressing down with slightly more force while drawing the cleaving stone the capillary.